 The DERIVED CLASSEScategory shows the descendants of the current class, if any.
 Each indented class is a descendant of the class listed above it.
 If a given class has descendants, it is accompanied by an outline icon, which works in a similar manner to the outline icons in the base classes category and member list.

 This schematic gives an example of a possible DERIVED CLASSES category:

 '''

 DERIVED CLASSES

-first_child_of_This

-child_of_first_child_class

-second_child_of_This

-child_of_second_child_class

 '''